tzhsu211/CVS/README.md

 ALBERT (A Lite BERT) is a smaller, more efficient variant of BERT.
 ALBERT reduces the model size by sharing parameters across layers, which significantly reduces the total number of parameters compared to BERT.
 Despite this reduction in size, ALBERT aims to match or even surpass BERT's performance on certain tasks.
 This efficiency is achieved through techniques like parameter sharing and factorized embedding parameterization, allowing ALBERT to maintain strong performance while being more computationally efficient.

 ### Model Structure Adjustment
-Since this is a regression task, all models' final layers were replaced with a linear layer suitable for regression.
-The last layer outputs a single value representing the predicted score for the product review.
+Since this is a regression task, the final layers of all models were replaced with a linear layer appropriate for regression.
+The final layer outputs a single value, representing the predicted score for the product review.

 ### Training and Evaluation
-The models were trained using Hugging Face Transformers, and the training progress was monitored via TensorBoard.
+The models were trained using HuggingFace Transformers, and training progress was monitored via TensorBoard.
 Early stopping was implemented with a patience of 2 epochs to avoid unnecessary computation and prevent overfitting, which ensured that models stopped training once they reached a plateau in validation performance.
 Training results for all models were evaluated based on:
 - **Training Loss**
 - **Validation Loss**
 - **Mean Squared Error (MSE)**